In some cases, it is not possible to use a table saw, for example, because you have to work in another place than your workshop.

-When you recognize one of these situations, then a solution must be found to be able to do the same work.
+When you recognize one of these situations, then you need to find a solution to be able to get the job done.

-That solution is this circular saw crosscut jig.
+That solution is this DIY circular saw crosscut jig.

-In this blog, I will guide you to make this crosscut jig yourself and point out the mistakes I made when building so that you can make the perfect circular saw crosscut jig.
+In this blog, I will guide you to make this cross cut jig yourself and point out the mistakes I made when building.
+That way you can make the perfect circular saw crosscut jig.

-The plans have changed after my jig was built, so you can get started right away.
+The plans have changed after I have built my jig and made the adjustments.
+So you don’t have to worry, and you use the plans to get started right away.

 * Safety is always your own responsibility!